How to Build an Emergency Fund in 2026: Complete Guide

 - Direct windfalls to savings.
 Tax refunds, bonuses, birthday money, rebates — redirect these straight to your emergency fund.

 - Cut one expense temporarily.
 Pause a subscription, eat out less for 3 months, or find a cheaper phone plan.
-Redirect the savings.
+A budget planner makes it easy to spot where you can trim.

 - Sell things you do not use.
 Most households have $500–$2,000 worth of items they no longer need.